 A recent conversation about travel with friends culminated in us all agreeing that the best places to visit are usually the ones that are harder to get to.
 Italy has so many places that are tucked away and hard to get to, and while they’re not always on the ‘top 10 trendiest places to visit’ list, they do provide authentic, down to earth experiences that help you feel you really are at the heart of Italy’s culture and local lifestyle.
-Here we share our top 8 secret post-tour Italian travel picks for 2020, whether it be for a day trip, an overnight stay or a few days.
+Here we share our top 8 secret post-tour Italian travel picks, whether it be for a day trip, an overnight stay or a few days.

 Tucked away on the Mediterranean in southern Liguria’s Golf of Poets, almost on the border of Tuscany, is this tiny little fishing village.
 Think undiscovered Cinque Terre.
 While Tellaro is on the doorstep of the Cinque Terre, it couldn’t be any more different from the perspective of daily life and tourism.
 It is the perfect sleepy beach town hideaway if you want to live a quaint Italian life for a few days; swim in the crystal clear blue sea, enjoy some stunning hikes, prepare and eat meals with beautiful fresh produce (one of our fondest memories here was the sensational pesto made daily at the local deli), take an afternoon sleep and enjoy aperitivo as you watch local life unfold by the sea each evening.